mlrun/katacoda-scenarios/quick-start/train.md

-Now that we have everything up and running, it is time working with  MLRun Kit
+Now that we have everything up and running, it is time to kick the tires and start working with MLRun.

 Open up Jupyter, Select `File -> New -> Notebook`.